Jesus gave us the game plan to make an eternal impact:

 When Is It?

 Don’t wait to register.
-Space will be limited to insure personal attention.
+Space is limited to insure personal attention.

 What's the Investment?